RickardKarl/rickardkarl.github.io/_pages/cv.md

   * Performed research in surrogate-based optimisation for discrete problems.
 Studied various acquistion functions.
 Also investigated the effect of continous versus discrete surrogate models, which resulted in a published paper presented at BNAIC/BeneLearn (2020).
   * Supervisor: Assistant professor Laurens Bliek (now at Eindhoven University of Technology)

-* July - Dec 2020: Software Developer
+* July - Dec 2020: Software Developer Consultant
   * Apro Translations AB
   * Developed software for robotic process automation to reduce manual labour in accepting job requests on a web portal, sending emails and automating actions in a desktop application.